 | Lender Type | Score Needed | Typical APR | Funding Speed | Best For |

 Federal credit unions regulated by the NCUA are capped at 18% APR.
-State-chartered credit unions set their own limits, which vary.
+State-chartered credit unions set their own limits.
 The main drawback is that membership is required, and joining sometimes takes a few days.
-The upside.
-For near-prime borrowers, credit unions routinely beat any online lender on rate.
+The upside: for near-prime borrowers, credit unions routinely beat any online lender on rate.
+We've watched a member with a 590 score walk out with a 14% APR while an online lender quoted them 30% for the exact same amount.
+That's not a rare exception-it's the credit union advantage.
+If you're not a member yet, it's worth the few days it takes to join.

 Upfront fees before funding.
 Any "activation fee," "insurance," or "processing charge" collected before your money arrives is a scam.
 Legitimate lenders deduct fees from the loan amount or roll them into your payments.
 Never wire money or send a prepaid card to receive a loan.